 Information was provided to staff, service users and/or their relatives on how feedback could be provided to RQIA about the quality of services in the day care setting.
 This included service user/relative questionnaires and a staff poster.
-Six service users/relatives responses were received within the timescale requested; they indicated that they were satisfied with the care and support provided.
-One comment was received: "Would like the return to five day placements."
-The was no response to the staff survey.
+Eight service users/relatives responses were received within the timescale requested; they indicated that they were very satisfied with the care and support provided.
+Comments received included: